-Everett Parks and Recreation and Forterra created the Green Everett Partnership to improve the health of Everett's forested parks and natural areas.
+Everett Parks & Community Services and Forterra created the Green Everett Partnership to improve the health of Everett's forested parks and natural areas.
 The program relies on volunteers to help restore these urban habitats.
 Join us!

 If you are under 18 and would like to participate AND will NOT be accompanied by supervising adult/parent/guardian you will need to bring the youth release waiver form signed by your parent/guardian to the event.
 We recommend any youth under the age of 15 be accompanied by an adult at the event.